Snow Poems

 • By Ruth D. Velenski

-• Published: January 2018 by Family Friend Poems with the permission of the Author.
+• Published by Family Friend Poems January 2018 with permission of the Author.

 The night sky is a dull grey white.